Astrophysical and theoretical physics implications from multimessenger neutron star observations

 The first step in using the approximately universal relations on NICER's first observation is to derive equation-of-state-insensitive relations between the observables $\{\bi$, $\bar{Q}$, $\bl$, $e\}$, with respect to the compactness $\cC$.
-Details of these ``$\cC$-relations'' are given in the SM.
-Our plan of attack is then clear: use the publicly available Markov-Chain~Monte~Carlo~(MCMC) $M$-$R_{\rm e}$ samples~\cite{miller_m_c_2019_3473466,riley_thomas_e_2020_3707821} for the best-fit, three-hotspot model inferred by Miller et al.~\cite{Miller:2019cac} and the favored single temperature, two-hotpot ST+PST model from Riley et al.~\cite{Riley:2019yda} to obtain a posterior distribution for the compactness, and then use the approximately universal relations to infer other astrophysical quantities.
+Details of these ``$\cC$ relations'' are given in the SM.
+Our plan of attack is then clear: use the publicly available Markov~Chain~Monte~Carlo~(MCMC) $M$-$R_{\rm e}$ samples~\cite{miller_m_c_2019_3473466,riley_thomas_e_2020_3707821} for the best-fit model inferred by two independent analysis~\cite{Miller:2019cac,Riley:2019yda} of the NICER data~\cite{Bogdanov:2019ixe}.
+Although each group modeled the surface hotspots differently and used different sampling methods, their results are consistent with each other.
+Here we use the results for the three-hotspot model inferred by Miller et al.~\cite{Miller:2019cac} and the favored single temperature, two-hotpot ST+PST model from Riley et al.~\cite{Riley:2019yda} to obtain a posterior distribution for the compactness, and then use the approximately universal relations to infer other astrophysical quantities.
 We detail this procedure next.

-\bfi{Astrophysical implications.} We begin by constructing a posterior distribution $P(\cC|\textrm{NICER})$ for the compactness $\cC$ of \id, using the MCMC chains~\cite{miller_m_c_2019_3473466}.
-With this posterior in hand, we then use the $\cC$-relations to inferred posterior distributions for $\{\bi$, $\bl$, $\bar{Q}$, $e\}$.
+\bfi{Astrophysical implications.} We begin by constructing a posterior distribution $P(\cC|\textrm{NICER})$ for the compactness $\cC$ of \id, using the MCMC chains~\cite{miller_m_c_2019_3473466,riley_thomas_e_2020_3707821}.
+With this posterior in hand, we then use the $\cC$ relations to inferred posterior distributions for $\{\bi$, $\bl$, $\bar{Q}$, $e\}$.